AlbabChowdhury/neARable-web/README.md

 ### `How to Start`
 Download all the files in a folder.
-Open command prompt or terminal. open the folder in which all the files are downloaded. run the command"npm start"
+Open the folder in command prompt or terminal.
+Then run the command "npm start"

 ### `npm start`